SeattleDave.com

 A map of the East Village in New York City.

-Highlights & Culture
+East Village Highlights and Culture

-• “Little Ukraine”: The neighborhood has deep Ukrainian roots.
-Visit the Ukrainian Museum or stop by St. George Ukrainian Catholic Church on 7th Street.
+• Little Ukraine: The area has deep Ukrainian roots.
+I highly recommend a visit to the Ukrainian Museum or a stop by St. George Ukrainian Catholic Church on 7th Street to see the beautiful architecture.

-The Food & Drink Scene
+The Best Food and Drink Scene in Manhattan

 • McSorley’s Old Ale House: Established in 1854, this is America’s oldest Irish pub.
 The floor is covered in sawdust, they only serve two types of beer (Light or Dark), and the history is palpable.